sorbet/sorbet/README.md

 # Sorbet

 This repository contains Sorbet, a fast, powerful typechecker designed for Ruby.
-It aims give feedback to developers within seconds, is IDE-ready, and is gradual by design.
+It aims to be easy to add to existing codebases with gradual types, automatic suggestions, and a burgeoning repository of typings for gems.

 This README contains documentation specifically for contributing to Sorbet.
 You might also want to: